Limiting magnitude: Modelling magnitude limits

 where $F$ is a "field factor" specific to the observer and viewing situation.
-The very darkest skies have a zenith surface brightness of approximately 22 mag arcsec^{−2}, so it can be seen from the equation that such a sky would be expected to show stars approximately 0.4 mag fainter than one with a surface brightness of 21 mag arcsec^{−2}.
+The very darkest skies have a zenith surface brightness of approximately 22 arcsec2, so it can be seen from the equation that such a sky would be expected to show stars approximately 0.4 mag fainter than one with a surface brightness of 21 arcsec2.
 Crumey speculated that for most people $F$ will lie between about 1.4 and 2.4, with $F = 2$ being typical.
 This would imply $m = 6.25$ at the darkest sites, consistent with the traditionally accepted value, though substantially poorer than what is often claimed by modern amateur observers.

 To explain the discrepancy, Crumey pointed out that his formula assumed sustained visibility rather than momentary glimpses.
 He reported that "scintillation can lead to sudden 'flashes' with a brightening of 1 to 2 mag lasting a hundredth of a second."
 He commented, "The activities of amateur astronomers can lie anywhere between science and recreational sport.
 If the latter, then the individual's concern with limiting magnitude may be to maximise it, whereas for science a main interest should be consistency of measurement."
 He recommended that "For the purposes of visibility recommendations aimed at the general public it is preferable to consider typical rather than exceptional performance...
 Stars should be continuously visible (with direct or averted vision) for some extended period (e.g. at least a second or two) rather than be seen to flash momentarily."

 Crumey's formula, stated above, is an approximation to a more general one he obtained in photometric units.
 He obtained other approximations in astronomical units for skies ranging from moderately light polluted to truly dark.